2 Comments

 1. Don't forget to plan ahead.

 Plus, they'll show you affordable ways to play and stay during your vacation, with personalized tips and information on special events.
-If you're interested in a guided travel trip, you can also go here to request a free Adventures by Disney Destination Guide brochure.
+If you're interested in a guided travel trip, you can also request a free Adventures by Disney Destination Guide brochure.

 Hip Tip: Print a free Countdown to Disney image (use cardstock paper if you have it on hand).
 Then just cut the sides of the paper to fit into an 8Ă—10 photo frame.
 Each day, use a white board marker and write on the glass frame to indicate the number of days left in your countdown.